microsoft/atlas-design/site/src/components/button.md

 Success buttons are green on most themes.
 This color stands for a good, positive situation or for the successful completion of a task.
 Use the good/positive semantic color if ...

 - You need to highlight a good or positive status.
-- A message contains information about a process that was finalized wihtout any issues.
+- A message contains information about a process that was finalized without any issues.
 Users need this information later on (for example, to copy values to another app).

 | Type     | Class                                         | Default State                                                        | Hover                                                                           |
 | -------- | --------------------------------------------- | -------------------------------------------------------------------- | ------------------------------------------------------------------------------- |